StockSharp/doc/en/topics/api/strategies/trading_operations.md

     .Apply(this);
 ```

-Detailed examples of using rules with orders can be found in the [Examples of rules for orders](event_model/samples/rule_order.md) section.
+Detailed examples of using rules with orders can be found in the [Order Rule Examples](event_model/samples/rule_order.md) section.

 ## Position Management